Global Positioning System: Message format

 Each GPS satellite continuously broadcasts a navigation message on L1 (C/A and P/Y) and L2 (P/Y) frequencies at a rate of 50 bits per second (see bitrate).
 Each complete message takes 750 seconds (12 1/2 minutes) to complete.
 The message structure has a basic format of a 1500-bit-long frame made up of five subframes, each subframe being 300 bits (6 seconds) long.
 Subframes 4 and 5 are subcommutated 25 times each, so that a complete data message requires the transmission of 25 full frames.
 Each subframe consists of ten words, each 30 bits long.
 Thus, with 300 bits in a subframe times 5 subframes in a frame times 25 frames in a message, each message is 37,500 bits long.
 At a transmission rate of 50-bit/s, this gives 750 seconds to transmit an entire almanac message (GPS).
 Each 30-second frame begins precisely on the minute or half-minute as indicated by the atomic clock on each satellite.

 The first subframe of each frame encodes the week number and the time within the week, as well as the data about the health of the satellite.
-The second and the third subframes contain the ephemeris – the precise orbit for the satellite.
+The second and the third subframes contain the ephemeris – the precise orbital parameters for the satellite.
 The fourth and fifth subframes contain the almanac, which contains coarse orbit and status information for up to 32 satellites in the constellation as well as data related to error correction.
 Thus, to obtain an accurate satellite location from this transmitted message, the receiver must demodulate the message from each satellite it includes in its solution for 18 to 30 seconds.
 To collect all transmitted almanacs, the receiver must demodulate the message for 732 to 750 seconds or 12 1/2 minutes.

 All satellites broadcast at the same frequencies, encoding signals using unique code-division multiple access (CDMA) so receivers can distinguish individual satellites from each other.
 The system uses two distinct CDMA encoding types: the coarse/acquisition (C/A) code, which is accessible by the general public, and the precise (P(Y)) code, which is encrypted so that only the U.S. military and other NATO nations who have been given access to the encryption code can access it.

 The ephemeris is updated every 2 hours and is sufficiently stable for 4 hours, with provisions for updates every 6 hours or longer in non-nominal conditions.
 The almanac is updated typically every 24 hours.
 Additionally, data for a few weeks following is uploaded in case of transmission updates that delay data upload.